This step-by-step tutorial will show you how to safely upgrade Debian 10 Buster to Debian 11 Bullseye from the command line.

 apt --purge autoremove apt autoclean

-In the above tutorial, you learned how to upgrade Debian 10 Buster to Debian 11 Bullseye.
-Now you can enjoy the latest packages and hardware support that is provided by the latest Debian release.
+The above tutorial taught you how to upgrade Debian 10 Buster to Debian 11 Bullseye.
+Now you can enjoy the latest packages and hardware support provided by the latest Debian release.

 We have tried to make this tutorial as simple as possible.
 Thanks for using it.